Rick Alan Ross: Jason Scott deprogramming

 Ross faced unlawful imprisonment charges over a 1991 forcible deprogramming of United Pentecostal Church International member Jason Scott, whose mother was referred to Ross by the CAN.
 Ross was acquitted of these charges by the jury at trial.

 Scott later filed a civil suit against Ross, two of his associates and CAN in federal court.
 In September 1995, a nine-member jury unanimously held the defendants liable for conspiracy to deprive Scott of his civil rights and religious liberties.
 In addition, the jury held that Ross and his associates (but not CAN) "intentionally or recklessly acted in a way so outrageous in character and so extreme in degree as to go beyond all possible bounds of decency and to be regarded as atrocious and utterly intolerable in a civilized community."
-The case resulted in an award of 875,000 USD in compensatory damages and punitive damages in the amount of 5,000,000 USD against Ross, 1,000,000 USD against CAN, and 250,000 USD against each of Ross's two other co-defendants.
+The case resulted in an award of $875,000 in compensatory damages and punitive damages in the amount of $5 million against Ross, $1M against CAN, and $250,000 against each of Ross's two other co-defendants.
 The case bankrupted the CAN, and a coalition of groups that were attacked by the CAN bought its assets, and ran a new version of the CAN which become active in religious freedom causes.
 According to Eugene Gallagher, the Scott case marked a watershed for non-traditional religions in North America.

 Scott later reconciled with his mother, who had originally hired Ross to deprogram him.
 Scott terminated his lawyer, Kendrick Moxon, a prominent Scientologist attorney, and was persuaded by his mother to settle with Ross.
-Under the terms of the settlement, the two agreed that Ross would pay Scott 5,000 USD and provide 200 hours of his professional services.
+Under the terms of the settlement, the two agreed that Ross would pay Scott $5,000 and provide 200 hours of his professional services.
 The settlement between Scott and Ross was leaked to the Washington Post, which reportedly angered Scott.
 Graham Berry, his new attorney, said that "it would be a mistake to assume that Scott's decision to make use of Ross' time was a vindication of Ross or his deprogramming methods", and refused to say what services Ross would supply under the agreement.

 According to the book American Countercultures, Ross and others forwarded the notion that charismatic leaders were able to brainwash college-aged youths, and that such cases were in need of forcible removal from the cult environment and deprogramming.
 In a book that Ross self-published in 2014, he wrote that after the Scott case he stopped involuntary deprogramming work with adults, advising against such interventions with adults because of the risk of legal consequences.